-In January 2019 we launched a new online portal for building permits, called E-360, linked below.
+In January 2019 we launched a new online portal for building permits (and online payments), called E-360, linked below.

 To use this system, you must create an account (it's quick and easy).
 See registration instructions below.
 The E-360 portal allows us to receive, process and take action more efficiently.

 Apply for a Building Permit or Schedule Inspection

 Interactive Building Permit Map and Search Tool